DaniruKun/holobot-ex/README.md

 The versions of Erlang and Elixir specified in [.tool-versions](.tool-versions)

 You will also need to have an active Telegram account.

+You must also set the `TELEGRAM_TOKEN` at runtime.

 ### Roadmap